fabmont/fabmont/README.md

 Code-crazy developer, enthusiast of good development practices, tech lover and tech content creator.

-I started career in software development when I was only 14 and since then I never stopped! 🚀

 I love learning and applying all the knowledge I get about web and mobile development into the projects I participate.

 "[...] because the people who are crazy enough to think they can change the world, are the ones who do."